Gwion/Gwion/README.md

 Gwion
 =====

-gwion is a object-oriented prommaing language, aimed at making music
+gwion is a object-oriented programming language, aimed at making music

 It is strongly inspired by 'chuck', and as chuck it is 'strongly timed'